-But before you drop a lot of money on a fancy self-cleaning litter box, make sure that you’re OK with possibly having to resell the box later.
+But before you drop a lot of money on a fancy self-cleaning litter box, make sure that you’re okay with possibly having to toss or resell the box later.
 Some cats are very picky about their boxes and won’t use an expensive litter box.

-3. Clean the Litter Box Frequently
+3. Clean The Litter Box Frequently

-If you’re not cleaning the litter boxes at least once a day — but ideally twice a day–then the smell will start catching up with you.
-If you use clumping litter, consider washing the box at least every other week with a mild dish detergent and clean the scooper too.
+If you’re not cleaning the litter box at least once a day–ideally twice a day–then the smell will start catching up with you.
+If you use clumping litter, consider washing the box at least every other week with a mild dish detergent.

-4. Look For “Trapped” Scents
+4. Look For ‘Trapped’ Scents

-If you use a litter liner, cat pee can sometimes get trapped under the liner where you can’t see it, leading to a persistent smell.
-If you’re using a covered litter box and the top isn’t on tight enough, your cat may “spray” her pee and it could fall in between the top and the bottom of the box, possibly leaking down the side.
+If you use a litter liner, cat urine can sometimes get trapped under the liner where you can’t see it, leading to a lingering smell.
+If you’re using a covered litter box and the top isn’t on tight enough, your cat may “spray,” and urine could fall in between the top and the bottom of the box, possibly leaking down the side.

-5. Make Sure You’re Feeding Healthy Food
+5. Feeding Your Cat Healthy Food

 6. Take Your Cat To The Vet

 Bacteria, viruses, and even parasites can cause extra smelly stool in cats.
 So if the problem seems persistent, take your kitty to the vet for a checkup.

-7. Don’t Use Deodorizers
+7. Avoid Deodorizers

 Cats can be very picky about their litter areas.
-If you use air fresheners around the litter box, the new scent might drive your cat away, Jackson Galaxy warns.
+If you use air fresheners around the litter box, the new scent might drive your cat away.
 Just sprinkling a little baking soda in your litter box can help cut down on the smelliness without putting your cat off.